beltran1352/ecommerce-funnel-analysis/README.md

-# E-Commerce Funnel Analysis
+# E-Commerce Sales Funnel Analysis: Identifying Revenue Bottlenecks Using SQL

 ## Overview

-I analyzed e-commerce data from January 11 - February 10, 2026 using SQL on Google BigQuery.
-I wanted to understand where customers drop off in the sales funnel and which marketing channels work best.

-During this period, 3,282 people visited the site.
-541 of them made a purchase, which is a 16.5% conversion rate.
-The average order was $107.80.
+An online retailer wanted to understand why only a small percentage of visitors became customers.
+The goal of this analysis was to identify where users dropped off in the purchasing funnel, evaluate marketing channel performance, and recommend actions that could increase revenue.

 ## What I Found